SigniFlow/generate-sdks/README.md

 Configure a new language
 ------------------------

 Generating an SDK for a new language is possible.
-You'll need to have a working version of `swagger-codegen` and follow these steps:
+You'll need to have a working version of `openapi-generator` and follow these steps:

 1. Check if Swagger Codegen supports the language by running:
     ```bash